PandTomB/uae4arm/README.md

-Read changelog.txt for the history of development of UAE4ARM for Pandora.

-This version is compiled and tested with Raspbian Stretch (32 bit) and Ubuntu Mate (64 bit).
+This version is compiled (GCC 8.3) and tested with Raspbian Stretch (armv7) and Ubuntu Mate (aarch64).

 Requirements:
  - guichan 0.8.1